wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 Teams, and more.
 Without cards, the Dashboard would be a plain screen with no end user tools or quick access to important resources.

-To access out-of-box cards, you will need to have page editing permission.
+To access out-of-box cards, you'll need to have page editing permission.
 Just be sure you have followed previous steps that ensure a successful Viva Connections implementation, including enabling global connection and modernizing your sites.